 Did you know that it’s illegal to leave your car unattended as it’s warming up in Kentucky?
+KRS 189.430 states "No person operating or in charge of a motor vehicle shall permit it to stand unattended without first stopping the engine, locking the ignition and removing the key."
 This may seem harmless, but it turns out you can get fined or worse.
 In Kentucky, it’s illegal to leave a car unattended and running.
 This puts you at risk of theft.
 If you leave your vehicle unattended and running, you could be cited by the police or have your car stolen.

 As per the LMPD, if your car gets stolen, there are cases where your vehicle is returned to you.
 However, there are unfortunate instances where the car can’t be found.
 Either way, a car is very important to the owner.
 If they lose it, it is inconvenient not just to owners, but to their family and friends as well.

 - According to the National Highway Traffic Safety Administration (NHTSA), one vehicle is stolen every 45 seconds in the United States.

 - Almost 50% of vehicle theft cases are due to driver error.

 - In 2013 alone, nearly 700,000 vehicles were reported stolen.

 - July and August were found to be the top months for vehicle thefts.

 - In Kentucky, LMPD says that there were 3,201 cases of car theft in 2015 alone.
 The top months were July through October.
 Within this period, nearly 1,600 vehicles were reported stolen.